Symptoms Of A Bad Fuel Regulator

 car engine with hoses

-If your engine is running rich, it may backfire while decelerating.
+If your engine is running excessive, it may backfire while decelerating.

-Not only that, but you may also notice it hesitate before reducing speed, making it one of those issues that can become a safety hazard pretty quickly.
+Not only that, but you may also notice it hesitate before reducing speed, making it one of those issues that can become a safety concern rather quickly.

 Engine Won’t Start